artiface/domination-origins/readme.txt

 ## The plan

-We currently use 60x60 Tiles, meaning the isometric tiles are 80x40 pixels.
+We will use 60x60 Tiles, meaning the isometric tiles are 120x60 pixels.
-I am using the 160x80 tiles that Kazuko provided, so I could theoretically zoom in at later stage
+For Retina Displays, we need double that: 240x120 pixels.

+So normal ground tiles will be needed in the following sizes 120x60 and 240x120.

 Graphics needed from Kazuko:
  - Board piece and Border for Character Portraits (not wider than a tile)